 Is it Safe to Take Kratom With Nicotine?

-Many people take kratom and nicotine together — this combination is very common.
+Many people take kratom and nicotine together — this combination is widespread.

-While it’s safe to mix nicotine and kratom, it’s wise to reduce the dose of one or the other (or both).
+While the chances of experiencing severe consequences from mixing nicotine and kratom, it’s wise to reduce the dose of one or the other (or both).
 The risk of uncomfortable side effects from either substance increases with this combination.

-It’s unlikely for this combination to result in any serious side effects.
+It’s unlikely for this combination to result in any severe side effects.

 What is Nicotine?

-In terms of chemical structure, nicotine is what is known as a chiral alkaloid.
+In terms of chemical structure, nicotine is known as a chiral alkaloid.

-Alkaloids are a class of naturally occurring chemical compounds that are produced by a wide spectrum of organisms such as animals, plants, bacteria, and fungi.
+Alkaloids are a class of naturally occurring chemical compounds produced by a broad spectrum of organisms such as animals, plants, bacteria, and fungi.
 Nicotine is found most commonly in the tobacco plant but is also present in the seeds from Solanaceae plants like eggplant and potato.

-As we all know, nicotine is a highly addictive substance and is mostly used recreationally via cigarettes.
+As we all know, nicotine is a highly addictive substance and is mainly used recreationally via cigarettes.
 The average cigarette produces about 2 mg of absorbed nicotine .

 Nicotine is classified as a stimulant drug and has moderate psychoactive properties.

-Users often feel mild analgesic and stimulant-like effects, as well as mood-lifting (euphoric) properties.
+Users often feel mild analgesic, stimulant-like effects, and mood-lifting (euphoric) properties.
 This is due to the way that nicotine affects the body’s central nervous system.
-It has been suggested that smokers use nicotine as a way to regulate their mood .
+It has been suggested that smokers use nicotine to regulate their moods .

-Products such as pipe tobacco, chewing tobacco, wet and dry snus, and nicotine-infused e-cig products like Juul all contain nicotine.
+Products like pipe tobacco, chewing tobacco, wet and dry snus, and nicotine-infused e-cig products like Juul all contain nicotine.

 What is Nicotine Used For?

-Nicotine is almost exclusively employed as a therapeutic supplement in the treatment of nicotine dependence.
+Nicotine is almost exclusively employed as a therapeutic supplement in treating nicotine dependence.

 This is done to reduce or eliminate the habit of smoking (as well as other forms of nicotine ingestion).

 The addictive properties of nicotine and its withdrawal symptoms can make it quite hard to cease smoking .
-To counteract this, patients are administered controlled levels of nicotine through various methods such as gums, inhalers, dermal patches, etc.
+To counteract this, patients are administered controlled nicotine levels through various methods such as gums, inhalers, dermal patches, etc.

 These nicotine products are specifically designed to minimize any chance of nicotine addiction.
 As opposed to cigarettes, which deliver a dose of nicotine that is rapidly absorbed, these products deliver the drug much more slowly.

-However, it is important to note that nicotine is not solely responsible for the negative effects of smoking.
+However, it is essential to note that nicotine is not solely responsible for the adverse effects of smoking.
 In fact, the International Agency for Research on Cancer does not generally consider nicotine to be a carcinogen .

 Generic & Brand Name Versions of Nicotine